mgreenegit/PowerShellTasksForVSCode/README.md

 Both of these modules are included in Windows 10 and in Windows Management Framework 5.0.

 **Script Analyzer**
   - Linting for PowerShell projects.
-This should include your Pester tests!
+Recurses subfolders by default.
+Remember to also lint your unit tests.

 **Pester**
   - Language extension for authoring Unit tests for PowerShell projects.
+By default the task is looking for tests with the tag 'taskRunnertest'.

 Visual Studio Code is an awesome editor with support for PowerShell through a Plug-In.
   - Download [Visual Studio Code](http://code.visualstudio.com)